How to Reach, Things to Do, and Planning Tips

-Located at 30 KM from the Wandoor Beach, Jolly Buoy Island is a very small islet in South Andaman that comes under the Mahatma Gandhi National Park's Marine Sanctuary along with Red Skin Island, which is a preserved area, protected by the Andaman Administration.
+Located approximately 30 KM from the Wandoor Beach, Jolly Buoy Island is a very small islant in South Andaman that comes under the Mahatma Gandhi National Park’s Marine Sanctuary along with Red Skin Island, which is a preserved area, protected by the Andaman Administration.

 As it is a protected area, the complete island is a no plastic zone and visitors are required to submit the list of all plastic items they are taking with them.
+Carrying plastic bags is strictly prohibited, and it is important not to bring plastic bags to the island to help preserve the marine ecosystem and adhere to eco-friendly guidelines.
 It is not allowed to leave any plastic or other belongings in the island because it might affect the biodiversity.

 Due to all these efforts, it has the densest and unique coral population in Andaman that supports one of the most richest biodiversity in the isles.
 Wide variety of coral species houses some of the most vibrant and beautiful fishes that are waiting to be explored by adventure lovers.